-Linda Fulcher recently graduated the 2018 Yoga-Mojo Yoga Teacher Training at Momentum Yoga and Wellness.
+Linda graduated from the 200 hour Yoga-Mojo Yoga Teacher Training Program at Momentum Yoga and Wellness in 2018.
 Linda’s personal practice of yoga and her teaching are informed by her background in physical therapy, personal life coaching, and longstanding practice of meditation and service to others.

-Linda also recently received a certificate in the Yoga of 12-Step Recovery, and is actively working to offer the support and healing of yoga to people suffering from the disease of addiction, their families and friends.
+Linda holds a certificate in the Yoga of 12-Step Recovery, and is actively working to offer the support and healing of yoga to people suffering from the disease of addiction, their families and friends.

 Linda enjoys bringing devotion, intellect, humor and inspiration into her classes, and invites practitioners to join her on a journey that balances the spiritual, mental and physical aspects of yoga by connecting each breath with movement, and joy.

 We are so excited to announce that Lynette Johnson will be coming to Momentum Yoga & Wellness July 1st to teach two new classes!!
 Core Fusion will be taught onMonday and Wednesday @ 10:30 am and Pilates Mat 1-2 will be offered by Lynette on Tuesday and Thursday @ 10:30 am.
 Descriptions of these classes are below.